 A protective style is any style that keeps the hair tucked away and free from manipulation.
-The goal for a protective style is to give the hair a break from stressors and allow it to grow healthy and free from any breakage.
+The goal of a protective style is to give the hair a break from stressors and allow it to grow healthy and free from any breakage.

-Every kind of hair needs to be properly cared for, but there are many ways that afro hair can become subject to excessive stressors.
+There are many ways that afro hair can become subject to excessive stressors.
 Two of the main causes of damage to afro hair are heat and chemicals.

 Up until very recently, natural black hair products were very scarce.